-The SafeNet Encryptor provides data privacy and access control for connections between vulnerable public and private networks.
-It employs FIPS-approved AES and Triple-DES algorithms and, with the flexibility to choose the desired interface module, can be deployed in 10 Gigabit SONET or Ethernet networks.
+The Model 600 SafeNet Encryptor provides data privacy and access control for connections between vulnerable public and private networks.
+It employs FIPS approved AES and Triple-DES algorithms and, with the flexibility to choose the desired interface module, can be deployed in 100 MB / 1.0 GB (Ethernet), 155/622 MB (OC-3/12), and 2.4 GB (OC-48) networks.
 The encryptor can be centrally controlled or managed across multiple remote stations using SafeNet's Security Management Center (SMC), a SNMPv3-based security management system.